hastidelvadiya2004/BackendClues/README.md

 # BackendClues
-This is very basic website which contains code snipptes for backend development in nodeJs.
+This is very basic website which contains code snipptes for backend development for nodeJs.